Erickson Financial Solutions Blog

 How You Can Manage Risk Aversion

 During the early part of 2017, the stock market was rolling merrily along, with the Dow Jones Industrial Average (DJIA) breaking through the 20,000-point barrier for the first time.
-But the "Trump bump" won't last forever and some prognosticators are forecasting eventual doom and gloom.
+Whether the "Trump bump" will fast is anyone's guess, but and some prognosticators are forecasting eventual doom and gloom.
 In all likelihood, the stock market will continue to experience ups and downs, just like it has throughout its history.
+The question is what risks are you taking.

 Regardless of whether the market is going up or down, or staying relatively stable, your portfolio should reflect your personal aversion to risk.
 Primarily, there are three types of risk to address in this overall philosophy: